lynnjaco/mergesortisp/README.md

 ```

-4. Eventually one of the arrays will be completely empty, as seen in the image below.
+4. Eventually one of the arrays will be empty, as seen in the image below.
 ![Alt text](<Screenshot 2024-01-18 at 11.18.38 PM.png>)